Top 10 Destinations in Rwanda You Must Visit

 2. Akagera National Park

-If you dream of a classic African safari, head east to Akagera National Park, Rwanda’s only savannah park.
-It’s home to the Big Five (lion, leopard, rhino, elephant, and buffalo), along with giraffes, zebras, and hippos.
-The park’s lakes and wetlands also make it a paradise for birdwatchers.
+Rwanda’s only savannah park, home to the Big Five, lion, leopard, rhino, elephant, buffalo, plus giraffes, zebras, and hippos.
+The park’s lakes and wetlands make it ideal for birdwatchers.

 3. Nyungwe Forest National Park

-In southern Rwanda, Nyungwe Forest is a lush, ancient rainforest famous for chimpanzee trekking and incredible biodiversity.
-The canopy walkway—a suspension bridge high above the trees—offers one of the most stunning views in East Africa.
+A lush, ancient rainforest famous for chimpanzee trekking and biodiversity.
+The canopy walkway provides one of the most stunning views in East Africa.

 4. Lake Kivu